-Why are victims and survivors dependent on crowd sourcing and fundraising campaigns to seek legal advice on how they can pursue a pathway to making their former or current employers take their complaints of sexual assault, abuse, and harassment seriously?
+Why are victims and survivors dependent on crowdsourcing and fundraising campaigns to seek legal advice on how they can pursue a pathway to making their former or current employers take their complaints of sexual assault, abuse, and harassment seriously?

-Earlier this year, #MeToo exploded onto the scene, second time around, #AidToo, #ChurchToo, #MosqueToo, #TimesUp, #WebelieveHer, #Why I didn’t report all followed
+Earlier this year, #MeToo exploded onto the scene, the second time around, #AidToo, #ChurchToo, #MosqueToo, #TimesUp, #WebelieveHer, #Why I didn’t report all followed

 A global movement has started and it’s not going to stop.

 It is a global movement of solidarity, a global movement of quite controlled and loud and visible rage, a global movement seeking redress, a global movement seeking justice.
-A global movement placing an inclusive, representative feminism and a global movement that increasingly understands intersectionality, and that real feminism is intersectional and is rooted in challenging systems of oppression which victimize women in specific and particular ways based on their identities.
+A global movement placing inclusive, representative feminism and a global movement that increasingly understands intersectionality, and that real feminism is intersectional and is rooted in challenging systems of oppression which victimize women in specific and particular ways based on their identities.

 Intersectionality is a term that was coined by American professor Kimberlé Crenshaw in 1989.
 The concept already existed but she put a name to it.
 The textbook definition states:

 The view that women experience oppression in varying configurations and in varying degrees of intensity.
-Cultural patterns of oppression are not only interrelated, but are bound together and influenced by the intersectional systems of society.
+Cultural patterns of oppression are not only interrelated but are bound together and influenced by the intersectional systems of society.
 Examples of this include race, gender, class, ability, and ethnicity.”

 In other words, certain groups of women have multi-layered facets in life that they have to deal with.
 There is no one-size-fits-all type of feminism.
-For example, I am an Asian woman and visible Muslim woman, as a result I face both racism and sexism, I cannot separate one from the other as I navigate around everyday life.
+For example, I am an Asian woman and a visible Muslim woman, as a result, I face both racism and sexism, I cannot separate one from the other as I navigate around everyday life.

-Even though the concept of intersectionality in feminism has been around for decades, it only seems to have made it into mainstream public arena in the past year.
+Even though the concept of intersectionality in feminism has been around for decades, it only seems to have made it into the mainstream public arena in the past year.

-As a woman with intersectional identies my experiences of sexual harassment, racism, Islamophobia and sexism were unique to me: in the headquarters I worked in, I was almost always the only woman who looked like me.
+As a woman with intersectional identities my experiences of sexual harassment, racism, Islamophobia and sexism were unique to me: in the headquarters, I worked in, I was almost always the only woman who looked like me.
 To many in my own country, the UK, I look foreign, including to my colleagues and yet I have the privilege of sounding like I do.
 I speak English like an “English person” is what I’ve been told my entire life.

 In one office I worked in, a man who I have never met before in my life told me “I have never kissed a hijabi woman before”.

-In February I wrote a piece for the guardian titled:
+In February I wrote a piece for the Guardian titled:

 As a former aid worker, I’m not shocked by the Oxfam revelations.